live ยท stravaachieved / goal400mโ€”/ 1:005k24:46/ 19:3010k50:34/ 40:00half1:56:48/ 1:35:00synced May 10

 BTC, ETH, and OP are not three answers to the same question.
 They are proof that the question is wrong.
 There is no single thing a token is supposed to be.
 A token is a standard object with arbitrary meaning attached to it by protocol rules, issuer promises, social consensus, market structure, and user expectation.

 Tokens can be anything because financial instruments were already anything.
-ERC-20 just made the arbitrariness programmable.

 tactical games targets